More pages doesn't mean more revenue

 How we identify pages worth building

-Every potential page runs through five checks.
+Each potential page currently runs through five checks: search demand, product sufficiency, existing traffic, page competition, and product match.
 Each one answers a clear business question.
 Pages that pass all five are worth creating.
 Pages that fail show you exactly why (see all rejection reasons), so you can focus your resources on the opportunities that matter.

 Are customers searching for this?

-We validate each topic against real search data: your Google Search Console plus third-party sources.
+We validate each topic against real search data: your Google Search Console for existing ranking data, plus sources such as SEMrush for search demand volume and SERP data for relevance checks.
 No gut feelings.
 If customers aren't looking for it, we don't recommend building it.

 Do you have enough products to satisfy them?